-17.3.7 SLAVE SELECT SYNCHRONIZATION
+16.3.7 SLAVE SELECT SYNCHRONIZATION

-The \overline{SS} pin allows a Synchronous Slave mode.
-The SPI must be in Slave mode with \overline{SS} pin control enabled (SSPCON1<3:0> = 04h).
-The pin must not be driven low for the \overline{SS} pin to function as an input.
-The data latch must be high.
-When the \overline{SS} pin is low, transmission and reception are enabled and the SDO pin is driven.
-When the \overline{SS} pin goes high, the SDO pin is no longer driven, even if in the middle of a transmitted byte and becomes a floating output.
+The SS pin allows a Synchronous Slave mode.
+The SPI operation must be in Slave mode with $\overline{SS}$ pin control enabled (SSPCON1<3:0> = 04h).
+When the $\overline{SS}$ pin is low, transmission and reception are enabled and the SDO pin is driven.
+When the $\overline{SS}$ pin goes high, the SDO pin is no longer driven, even if in the middle of a transmitted byte and becomes a floating output.
 External pull-up/pull-down resistors may be desirable depending on the application.

-- Note 1: When the SPI is in Slave mode with \overline{SS} pin control enabled (SSPCON<3:0> = 0100), the SPI module will reset if the \overline{SS} pin is set to VDD. - 2: If the SPI is used in Slave mode with CKE set, then the SS pin control must be enabled.
+- Note 1: When the SPI operation is in Slave mode with $\overline{SS}$ pin control enabled (SSPCON<3:0> = 0100), the SPI module will reset if the $\overline{SS}$ pin is set to VDD. - 2: If the SPI operation is used in Slave mode with CKE set, then the SS pin control must be enabled.

 When the SPI module resets, the bit counter is forced to '0'.
-This can be done by either forcing the \overline{SS} pin to a high level or clearing the SSPEN bit.
+This can be done by either forcing the SS pin to a high level or clearing the SSPEN bit.

 To emulate two-wire communication, the SDO pin can be connected to the SDI pin.
-When the SPI needs to operate as a receiver, the SDO pin can be configured as an input.
+When the SPI module needs to operate as a receiver, the SDO pin can be configured as an input.
 This disables transmissions from the SDO.
 The SDI can always be left as an input (SDI function) since it cannot create a bus conflict.

-FIGURE 17-5: SPI MODE WAVEFORM (SLAVE MODE WITH CKE = 0)
+FIGURE 16-5: SPITM MODE WAVEFORM (SLAVE MODE WITH CKE = 0)

-FIGURE 17-6: SPI MODE WAVEFORM (SLAVE MODE WITH CKE = 1)
+FIGURE 16-6: SPITM MODE WAVEFORM (SLAVE MODE WITH CKE = 1)

-17.3.8 OPERATION IN POWER MANAGED MODES
+16.3.8 OPERATION IN POWER MANAGED MODES

-In SPI Master mode, module clocks may be operating at a different speed than when in full power mode; in the case of the Sleep mode, all clocks are halted.
+In SPI Master mode, module clocks may be operating at a different speed than when in full power mode.
+In the case of the Sleep mode, all clocks are halted.

-In most Idle modes, a clock is provided to the peripherals.
+In Idle modes, a clock is provided to the peripherals.
 That clock should be from the primary clock source, the secondary clock (Timer1 oscillator at 32.768 kHz) or the INTOSC source.
 See Section 2.7 "Clock Sources and Oscillator Switching" for additional information.